pip-services/pip-services-docs/content/en/python/grpc/services/grpc_service.md

 ### Abstract methods

 #### register
-Registers all service routes in HTTP endpoint.
+Registers all service routes in the HTTP endpoint.

 This method is called by the service and must be overriden in child classes.